jouwdan/tutors-final-project/README.md

 After ensuring all aspects of Tutors would be covered by DaisyUI's component library, I decided to go ahead and start implementing DaisyUI in Tutors.
 The initial wireframe was built using TailwindCSS & DaisyUI using Stackblitz, an online code editor.
 The code for this can be found [here](https://stackblitz.com/edit/daisyui-svelte-vite-cfhqdw?file=src/App.svelte).

+During the implementation of DaisyUI I experimented with the colour styles, implemented the [theme-switch](https://github.com/saadeghi/theme-change) for dark mode & changing themes and the [iconify](https://icon-sets.iconify.design) package for icons.
+In below figures 3 - 7 I have provided work in progress screenshots of this implementation.

 ![Tutors wireframe with DaisyUI](images/tutors-daisyui-wireframe.png)

 Figure 3 - Tutors early wireframe with DaisyUI